-- Earned income from children under 18 years of age - Foster care payments - Lump sum payments - Reimbursement or payment of medical expenses

-- Income of live-in aide - Financial Aid Including payments received in connection to the CARES ACT. - Resident service stipend (part-time work that enhances the quality of life not to exceed \$200/month) - Temporary, non-recurring income (gifts) - Earnings over \$480 per year for full-time students 18 years and older (excluding Head of Household and spouse) - Adoption assistance payments - Amounts paid by state to household with a developmentally disabled child to keep them in the home - Food stamps, WIC payments - Amounts received from Medicaid or other state/local programs meant to keep a family member with a disability living at home - Veterans' aide and attendant care - Distributions of principal from non-revocable trusts, including Special Needs Trusts.
+- Earned income from children under 18 years of age - Foster care payments - Lump sum payments - Reimbursement or payment of medical expenses - Income of live-in aide - Financial Aid Including payments received in connection to the CARES ACT. - Resident service stipend (part-time work that enhances the quality of life not to exceed \$200/month) - Temporary, non-recurring income (gifts) - Earnings over \$480 per year for full-time students 18 years and older (excluding Head of Household and spouse) - Adoption assistance payments - Amounts paid by state to household with a developmentally disabled child to keep them in the home - Food stamps, WIC payments - Amounts received from Medicaid or other state/local programs meant to keep a family member with a disability living at home - Veterans' aide and attendant care - Distributions of principal from non-revocable trusts, including Special Needs Trusts

-Additional Forms of Income
+Additional Forms of Income (Assets)

 Grantees are expected to utilize the list below when calculating a household's assets.
 Income earned from the cash value of a household's assets should be included in the total income.
-If the net household's assets have a cash value of \$5,000 or over, annual income must include the greater of:
+If the net household's assets have a cash value of \$50,000 or over, annual income must include the greater of:

 - The actual income from the assets; or - Imputed income from the assets.
 (Impute income by multiplying total net household assets by the passbook rate specified by HUD.
-See HUD Handbook 4350.3: Chapter 5)
+See Code of Federal Regulations 24 CFR §§ 5.609(a)(I)-(a)(2); and 891.105)